mikro-orm/mikro-orm/docs/transactions.md

 objects, knowing that their state is potentially no longer accurate.

 If you intend to start another unit of work after an exception has occurred you should do that with a new `EntityManager`.
-Simply use `EntityManager.fork()` to obtain fresh copy with cleared identity map.
+Simply use `em.fork()` to obtain fresh copy with cleared identity map.

 ## Locking Support

+### Why we need concurrency control?

+If transactions are executed serially (one at a time), no transaction concurrency exists.
+However, if concurrent transactions with interleaving operations are allowed, you may easily run into one of those problems:

+1. The lost update problem
+2. The dirty read problem
+3. The incorrect summary problem

-MikroORM offers support for Pessimistic and Optimistic locking strategies natively.
-This allows to take very fine-grained control over what kind of locking is required for your Entities in your application.
+To mitigate those problems, MikroORM offers support for Pessimistic and Optimistic locking strategies natively.
+This allows you to take very fine-grained control over what kind of locking is required for your entities in your application.

 ### Optimistic Locking